w3f/polkadot-wiki/docs/learn/learn-transactions.md

 ### Batch Transactions

-Batch transfers are transfers that "batch together" multiple calls.
+Batch transactions are single transactions that "batch together" multiple calls.
 The `utility` pallet is used to dispatch batched calls, and there are three types of batch calls:
 - `utility.batch()`: stops execution if it encounters an error and emits an event with the number of executed calls and the error of the failed call.
 - `utility.batchAll()`: atomic batch execution, meaning that if any call within the batch fails, everything is rolled back as if nothing happened.
 - `utility.forceBatch()`: If any transaction fails, it is ignored, and the rest of the transactions are executed.